CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Results

 CanadaFireSat enables training deep models for high-resolution wildfire forecasting.
 As a result, our dataset makes it possible to deploy models capable of monitoring large regions at high-resolution.
 In this section, we demonstrate on a real use case how a model trained on our CanadaFireSat dataset could be deployed at a scale useful for wildfire management teams.

-We chose a large wildfire that occurred in Québec on $2023/07/05$ as a case study, illustrated in Figure \ref{fig:use case}.
-The first row displays the RGB composite of the region of interest of size $14 \: \text{km} \times 26 \: \text{km}$ acquired by Sentinel-2 right before the wildfire starts on $2023/06/28$.
+We chose as a case study a large wildfire that occurred in British Columbia on $2023/07/01$, illustrated in Figure \ref{fig:use case}.
+The first row displays the RGB composite of the region of interest of size $16 \: \text{km} \times 22 \: \text{km}$ acquired by Sentinel-2 right before the wildfire starts on $2023/06/06$.
 The fire scar polygons from NBAC are shown on the second row.
-The third row shows the predictions of the CNN model trained in the multi-modal setting \Three, on the positive samples overlapping with the considered ROI.
-The predictions follow the same pattern as the actual wildfire, despite slightly overestimating its extent, as it can be seen on both sides of the Sentinel-2 tile.
-This case study showcases the potential of CanadaFireSat to enable the deployment of models capable of monitoring large regions at high-resolution (i.e., Sentinel-2 spatial resolution).
+The third row shows the binarized predictions of the CNN model trained in the multi-modal setting \Three, on the positive samples overlapping with the considered ROI.
+We observe how well the model delineates the urban interface on the left side of the wildfire and the rough approximation of its boundaries on the right side of the fire.
+However, we can also see at the top of the Sentinel-2 image that the model overestimates the wildfire extent.
+This case study showcases the potential of CanadaFireSat to enable the deployment of models capable of monitoring large regions at the unprecedented resolution of $100$ m.